By Lambert Strether of Corrente.

 Please Kill Me Now

 “As Dark Clouds Gather, Leaders Should Learn From the Past” [Charles Cook, Cook Political Report].
-“So driving from New Orleans to Baton Rouge, listening to the service, grateful for Bush’s life and service to our country, for his presidency, it was with , hearing the eloquence and poignance of historian and Bush biographer Jon Meacham, former Canadian Prime Minister Brian Mulroney, former Sen. Alan Simpson, former President George W. Bush, and the Rev. Dr. Russell Jones Levenson Jr., the Bush family’s pastor in Houston.” • Wowsers.
+“So driving from New Orleans to Baton Rouge, listening to the service, grateful for Bush’s life and service to our country, for his presidency, it was with tears running down my cheeks, hearing the eloquence and poignance of historian and Bush biographer Jon Meacham, former Canadian Prime Minister Brian Mulroney, former Sen. Alan Simpson, former President George W. Bush, and the Rev. Dr. Russell Jones Levenson Jr., the Bush family’s pastor in Houston.” • Wowsers.
 And this is the liberal handicapper!

 UPDATE I should really do more research on the Obama Library, which isn’t really a Presidential Library, and seems to have sprouted a golf course, presumably so Obama can service donors in the privacy of a fairway:

 Red alert: After months of silence, the Chicago Park District proposes to spend nearly $3m of public money for work on the Jackson Park/South Shore golf course expansion the community never asked for, which was supposed to be privately funded.
 (1/4)

 — Eric Allix Rogers (@EricAllixRogers) December 12, 2018